-A typical nuclear reactor uses enriched uranium -- usually uranium 235 or plutonium 239 -- to generate power.
-The radioactive uranium is formed into long rods that are submerged into water; the rods of uranium heat the water, creating steam, which then drives a steam turbine.
+A typical nuclear reactor uses enriched uranium—usually uranium 235 or plutonium 239—to generate power.
+The radioactive uranium is formed into long rods that are submerged in water; the rods of uranium heat the water, creating steam, which then drives a steam turbine.
 The movement of the steam turbines is what generates electricity.
-(The plumes of water vapor seen rising from the large cooling towers of nuclear power plants are just harmless steam.)
+The plumes of water vapor seen rising from the large cooling towers of nuclear power plants are just harmless steam.

 Advantages of Nuclear Power

-Some analysts have pointed out that another advantage to nuclear power is the distribution of uranium across the Earth.
-There isn't one global center of uranium mining -- no "Mideast of uranium" exists.
-Many of the countries that do mine uranium, like Australia, Canada and the United States, are relatively stable, so uranium supplies aren't as vulnerable to political or economic instability like oil can be.
+Some analysts have pointed out that another advantage of nuclear power is the distribution of uranium across the Earth.
+There isn't one global center of uranium mining—no "Mideast of uranium" exists.
+Many of the countries that do mine uranium, like Australia, Canada, and the United States, are relatively stable, so uranium supplies aren't as vulnerable to political or economic instability as oil can be.

 When things work exactly like they're supposed to, nuclear energy is a very safe source of power.
 Trouble is, things don't always work out that way in the real world.
 A partial meltdown at Three Mile Island in Pennsylvania in 1979 released radiation into the atmosphere; cleanup costs topped $900 million dollars.

 In 1986, a flawed reactor design at the Chernobyl nuclear power plant in the Soviet Union caused an explosion in the plant.
 Nuclear radiation was released for several days, resulting in a major disaster that killed hundreds of people throughout the region.
 In 2011, the Fukushima reactor in Japan was hit by an earthquake and a tsunami, causing another huge environmental disaster.